aditi184/Phobos-and-Deimos/README.md

 Challenges we faced and our Take Home Lessons from this project:
 1)	We were new to web application development.
-We got a taste of how applications are developed (Full Stack Development).
+We got an introduction to how applications are developed (Full Stack Development).
 2)	Understood how AI based minimax algorithm can be used for making games like tic tac toe, chess, etc.
 3)	Learned new programming languages: JS.
 4)	Learned to work on front end also this time.